maazmobin/WeatherStation-PLUS-Thingiverse-update/README.txt

 https://github.com/squix78/esp8266-dht-thingspeak-logger.

 In this Arduino code its simply to combine both of the codes.
 This code is enable to update Oled with weather Station as well as and logged data on Thingiverse.

+The required Arduino libraries has been added in that reporsitory.